riboflavin/test-framer-sync/compare/krisp-vs-fireflies-ai.md

 | Language Support                  | ✅ Multiple languages | ✅ Multiple languages |
 | Desktop App                       | ✅ Yes (Mac & Windows) | ❌ No (Web-based) |
 | iPhone & Android Apps             | ✅ Yes (Both)       | ✅ Yes (Both)       |
-**Krisp**: Krisp is suitable for individuals or companies looking for a free and easy-to-use tool for remote meetings.
-However, it lacks deep integrations with popular platforms like Zoom and HubSpot, limiting its ability to streamline meeting workflows effectively.
+- **Krisp**: People or companies looking for a straightforward and user-friendly tool for remote meetings might find Krisp appealing.
+However, those seeking deep integrations with other platforms like HubSpot or Notion may find Krisp lacking in this aspect.

-**Fireflies.ai**: Fireflies.ai is a good choice for users who value integrations with Zoom, calendars, and productivity tools like HubSpot and Notion.
-Despite its user-friendly interface, it falls short in supporting in-person meetings and local recording, which may hinder its usefulness for certain users.
+- **Fireflies.ai**: Users who prioritize seamless integration with Zoom and calendar apps, as well as an automation engine, may gravitate towards Fireflies.ai.
+Nevertheless, individuals or businesses looking for tools that excel in facilitating in-person meetings or local recording may need to explore other options beyond Fireflies.ai.
 ## Another alternative: Circleback
 Circleback provides best-in-class AI-powered meeting notes and automations.
 We support over 100 languages and automatic participant identification in both in-person and online meetings.